 A few examples of how this is evident include:

-- Art - study of artists who are disabled, LGBT+, from various cultures and backgrounds
+- Art - study of artists who are disabled, LGBTQ+, from various cultures and backgrounds

 - PSHE/RSE - identity, mental health and wellbeing, challenging sterotypes, families